TingliangZhang/HardwareLecture/README.md

-We can make our system even more sophisticated as shown in [Fig. 1.4](https://www.sciencedirect.com/science/article/pii/B978008102969500001X#f0025) by adding an audible alarm to indicate when the water level is above the desired point.
+We can make our system even more sophisticated by adding an audible alarm to indicate when the water level is above the desired point.
 Also, a PC can be interfaced to the microcontroller so that, for example, the actual liquid levels can be sent to the PC at regular intervals and graphs of liquid level variations can be plotted on the PC between the required intervals.

 In [Fig. 1.5](https://www.sciencedirect.com/science/article/pii/B978008102969500001X#f0030), wireless interface is added to our system in the form of Bluetooth or Wi-Fi.
 With the help of the wireless interface we can, for example, send and save the liquid level readings on a Cloud.
-Additionally, we can monitor and/or control the liquid level remotely through the Cloud using, for example, a mobile phone.
+Additionally, we can monitor and control the liquid level remotely through the Cloud using a mobile phone.
 Because the microcontrollers are programmable and in general offer many input and output ports, we can make our system as simple or as complex as we like.

+First, you get a brief Idea about any stuff involving hardware in your brain.
+Then we shall split the function into a few small functions, and decide to use which model to achieve each function.
+Now we can buy models and build the prototype.
+When the build is done, it's time to test and debug, and begin iterate several times until reaches the demands.

+1. Dev boards such as Arduino and STM32;
+2. Communication protocol such as UART, SPI, I2C, and RS232;
+3. Programming languages including C, Python, Java, C++, Verilog;
+4. Debug tools such as oscilloscope, waveform generator, multimeter;
+5. Peripherals(外设) like brushless motor, servo motor, stepper motor, microphone, IMU, display;
+6. Circuits simulate and PCB design tools: Multisim, KiCAD, Altium Designer;
+7. Soldering and SMT: QFNP, QFP, BGA, DIP......JLC
+8. Algorithms: FFT, PID

+Generally speaking, Hardware Development involves lots of skills, but today hardware engineer in china not yet highly paid.
+But in the future, when most of jobs can be done by more intelligent EDA tools, the high-end engineers may get high salary as programmers today.

+thanks for listening!

 ## Reference